-Most importantly, will you actually eat what you grow?
+Most importantly, will you actually EAT what you grow?
 For example, eggplant is a wonderful garden crop, but not everyone loves it.
 Will you eat that much eggplant, and even if you do, will you use it for anything other than Eggplant Parmesan?
+And if you have extra, does it freeze well for your cooking needs?
 If not, you may want to consider growing other food in that space and getting a few eggplant from a local grower instead.

-While shopping for seeds, you’ll find 3 kinds of seeds: heirloom, hybrid, and GMO (though GMO seed isn’t widely available for garden vegetables yet).
+While researching seeds, you’ll find 3 kinds of seeds: heirloom, hybrid, and GMO (though GMO seed isn’t widely available for garden vegetables yet).

 Heirloom Seed

-Heirloom seed is a variety that is genetically stable and breeds true from parent to child.
+Heirloom seed (i.e., open pollinated seed) is a variety that is genetically stable and breeds true from parent to child.
 For example, an heirloom tomato seed will produce exactly the same tomato that it came from.
 We sell only heirloom seeds!

 Hybrid Seed